easy-software-ufal/smart-cities/Person Identifier/The Model/README.md

 <a name="crop"/>

 ### Crop Detections and Save Them as New Images
-I have created a custom function within the file [core/functions.py](https://github.com/theAIGuysCode/yolov4-custom-functions/blob/master/core/functions.py) that can be applied to any detect.py or detect_video.py commands in order to crop the YOLOv4 detections and save them each as their own new image.
+There is a custom function within the file [core/functions.py](https://github.com/easy-software-ufal/smart-cities/blob/0faa51791f65b0ec6c6fbb73ba6229fd161b944c/Person%20Identifier/The%20Model/core/functions.py) that can be applied to any detect.py or detect_video.py commands in order to crop the YOLOv4 detections and save them each as their own new image.
 To crop detections all you need to do is add the `--crop` flag to any command.
 The resulting cropped images will be saved within the <strong>detections/crop/</strong> folder.

  Example of crop flag added to command:
 ```